demis27/microservices-kickoff/java/micronaut/doc/Step5.md

 $ docker-compose -f kafka.yaml
 ```

 And we launch all services.
-We can add a person to a comicbook.
+We can add a person, with the writer role, to a comicbook by this call (change the id of the comicbook):

 ```shell
 curl -X POST \